Skip to content

 Philadelphia Corporation for Aging

-PCA provides healthy, delicious pre-made meals to older Philadelphianas and adults with disabilities through its congregate, grab-and-go, and home-delivered meals programs.
-For more information, Click Here>> or call the PCA Helpline at 215-765-9040.
+PCA provides healthy, delicious pre-made meals to older Philadelphians and adults with disabilities through its grab-and-go, and home-delivered meals programs.
+For more information, call the PCA Helpline at 215-765-9040.

 MANNA

 Nutrition is vital to improve health, especially for people who need nourishment to heal from a serious illness.
 MANNA cooks and delivers nutritious meals to residents in the Greater Philadelphia area.
 MANNA’s meal program is a temporary service.
-Qualification for service and the amount of time that each client receives MANNA meals is based on individual needs and determined by MANNA’s Nutrition and Client Services Department.
+The qualifications for service and the amount of time that each client receives MANNA meals is based on individual needs and determined by MANNA’s Nutrition and Client Services Department.
 For information or to apply, go to mannapa.org or call 215-496-2662.

 City of Philadelphia